20 Classic Breakfast Dishes We No Longer Eat

 It had a nickname—sh** on a shingle—a meal of dried chipped beef and milk gravy served over toast (toast being the shingle).
-It was a breakfast staple for the United States Armed Forces for many years and if you search, you might find it still served in some diners around the country.
-Oftentimes ground beef is used and instead of toast, and it is served over biscuits or potatoes.
+It was a breakfast staple for the United States Armed Forces for many years, and if you search, you might find it still served in some diners around the country.
+It can also be served over biscuits or potatoes.

-Not the eggnogs of Christmas and the holiday season.
-But breakfast egg noggs, like the ones my mom and dad used to make—and make us drink—early mornings before school.
+No, we're not talking about the eggnogs of the holiday season.
+We're talking about breakfast eggnogs, like the ones my mom and dad used to make on early mornings before school.
 It was a fast and nutritious breakfast meal, or so we thought.
-It was made of milk, an egg or two, and chocolate syrup, and mixed in a blender.
-An instant breakfast that was actually delicious.
-Fast forward to news that raw eggs were risky for salmonella, and gone were the days of harried parents looking to make school mornings a breakfast breeze.
+It was made of milk, an egg or two, and chocolate syrup, and mixed in a blender—an instant breakfast that was actually delicious.
+Fast forward to the news that raw eggs were risky for salmonella, and gone were the days of harried parents looking to make school mornings a breakfast breeze.

 Carnation Instant Breakfast

-Another quick breakfast made when kids growing up in the 1970s were late to school or needed something fast.
-The powdered mix was flavored (chocolate, strawberry…) and when mixed with milk it was delicious and thought to be nutritious.
-"Makes milk a meal," was the tagline.
+This was another quick breakfast made when kids growing up in the 1970s were late to school or needed something fast.
+The powdered mix came in flavors like chocolate and strawberry.
+And when mixed with milk, it was delicious and thought to be nutritious—"makes milk a meal" was the tagline.
 When kids gulped down a glass, mom felt like Mother of the Year.

 Egg in a Hole

-Known also as egg in a basket or toad in hole, this turn-of-the-century breakfast was a hole-in-one favorite.
-Think fried egg that's cooked in the middle of a piece of toast.
-Fannie Farmer's famed 1896 Boston Cooking-School Cook Book had a recipe for a dish called egg with a hat, basically the same dish.
+Known also as egg in a basket or toad in hole, this turn-of-the-century breakfast was a hole-in-one favorite—think a fried egg that's cooked in the middle of a piece of toast.
+Fannie Farmer's famed 1896 Boston Cooking-School Cook Book had a recipe for a dish called egg with a hat, which was basically the same dish.

 Dutch Baby Pancake

-You may think this pancake has Dutch roots, but it is actually believed to have originated in the U.S., Seattle, Washington specifically, at least according to Sunset Magazine, which introduced the dish to instant fame in the 1950s.
-The claim is that it was first baked in a family restaurant, Manca's Cafe, in the 1900s, and unlike traditional pancakes which are prepared on a griddle, the Dutch Baby was baked in the oven.
+You may think this pancake has Dutch roots, but it is actually believed to have originated in the United States—Seattle, specifically, at least according to Sunset magazine, which introduced the dish to instant fame in the 1950s.
+The claim is that it was first baked in a family restaurant, Manca's Cafe, in the 1900s.
+And unlike traditional pancakes, which are prepared on a griddle, the Dutch Baby was baked in the oven.
 It is also not flat like a pancake (it collapses when removed from the oven) and is thicker.
 The morning treat was typically served with fruit toppings, powdered sugar and syrup.
 Yeah, baby.

 Breakfast of champions, they weren't.
-But quick and easy and filling, yes, and kids loved them for breakfast.
-Pop tarts are a classic breakfast dish that hit the charts in 1964 when Kellogg's first introduced them.
+But quick, easy, and filling, yes, and kids loved them for breakfast.
+Pop-Tarts are a classic breakfast dish that hit the charts in 1964 when Kellogg's first introduced them.
 As the years advanced, so did the types of fillings and flavors of the toaster pastries, including frosted.
 They're still around, of course, but they're not eaten as frequently for breakfast anymore.